The Break-down of the Cakravatin Empire

 Since this paper is still drafted, the readers would be advised to ignore any context errors.
 The content is not final and subjected to be reviewed.

-Kublai Khan had spent his last years to overrun the south and had succeeded in setting the Angkorian Empire in shamble.
+Kublai Khan had spent his last years to overrun the south and had succeeded in setting the Angkorean Empire in shamble.
 After his death, the Mongolian Empire went into decline.
-While embracing Buddhism, the rest of the Mongolian leadership lost their aggressiveness and abandoned their plan of invading Angkor.
+While embracing Buddhism, the rest of the Mongolian leadership lost their aggressivity and abandoned their plan of invading Angkor.
 It marked the end of the Mongolian intervention in the politic of the mainland Indochina for good.
 Taking the opportunity, vassal and enemy states freed themselves and took care of their own business.
-At the exception of Xiang-mai, other members of the Tai Pact were ready to join in a new consortium behind their past Buddhist legacy that could lead to the restoration of the Angkorian Empire.
+At the exception of Xiang-Mai that stayed connected to the Mongols survivors of Yunnan, other members broke free from the Tai Pact and were ready to join in a new consortium behind their past Buddhist heritage that could lead to the restoration of the Angkorean Empire.
 Sokhodaya for one, took on the leadership role in restoring back Hinayana Buddhism through the long distant contact with Srey Langka.
-In Rajapati, the Mongol's withdrawal allowed the Phukha Dynasty and the three Shan brothers to take back control of this northern Angkorian province and to work on restoring the rest of the Angkorian legacy.
-They appeared to have relatively less problems in restoring back Upper Burma and worked on consolidating with the Southern Mon country.
-The restoration of Angkor was on the other hand more challenging.
+In Rajapati, the Mongol's withdrawal allowed the Phukha Dynasty and the three Shan brothers to take back control of this northern Angkorean province and to work on restoring the rest of the Angkorean legacy.
+They appeared to have relatively fewer problems in restoring back Upper Burma, but was less successful on consolidating with the Southern Mon country.
+By this time, Tathon had fell under the control of Vereru's family members who were in no mood to join in the Khmer consortium.
+The restoration of Angkor was on the other hand much more challenging due to its condition after the Monlian attack.
 It was not the court of Srindravarman that was the major obstacle.
-Losing all the Mongol's support, they were soon disappeared into obscurity leaving the Angkorian court dysfunctioning without rightful leadership role.
-It was the absence of the Angkorian court along with both the cores of the Sri Vijaya and the Chola royal houses that was actually the major setback.
+Losing the Mongol's support, Srindravarman soon disappeared into obscurity leaving the Angkorean court dys-functioning without rightful leadership role.
+It was the absence of the Angkorean court along with both the cores of the Sri Vijaya and the Chola royal houses that was actually the major setback.
 Nevertheless, a new consortium allowed local surviving courts to establish their own identities and the chance to take on the lead.
-Evidences show that Ava and later Sokhodaya had played important role in the next resettlement of the Mon courts, first from Ramandesa and later from Haripangjaya into the Angkorian court.
+Evidences show that Ava and later Sokhodaya had played important role in the next resettlement of the Mon courts, first of King Gnam Muang and later of Haripangjaya into the Angkorean court.

 The Royal Pangsavadar of Nokor Khmer is by far the only complete chronicle that was compiled and made available until this day.
 It provides us with historical backbone that is crucial in reconstructing Angkor's history from its early start to its fall.
 Coupling with Chinese sources and stone inscriptions, the chronicle is a priceless source in cohering missing links of major events found in modern history books.
-Unfortunately, the chronicle stops short of providing any information about the fate of Angkor during the Mongol's incursion.
-The lack of information presented a real challenge to compile a complete picture of the Mongol's incursion and the immediate fall of Angkor.
+Unfortunately, the chronicle stops short of providing any information about the fate of Angkor during the Mongol's incursion that presented a real challenge to compile a complete picture of the Mongol's incursion and the immediate fall of Angkor.
 The chronicle instead hints of a series of events that plagued Angkor after the usurpation of Ponha Ironwood Bat.
-Nevertheless, Information from other sources suggests that Angkor had also suffered the Mongol's incursion at the same time that its two cardinal states, Champapura and Burma had been repeatedly attacked by Kublai Khan.
-The chaos that was induced by the incursion obviously limited the Angkorian court to produce and preserve concrete historical data on stone inscriptions as in previous stage.
+Nevertheless, Information from other sources suggests that Angkor had suffered the Mongol's attack after its two cardinal states, Champapura and Burma fell under the control of the Great Khan.
+The chaos that was induced by the incursion obviously limited the Angkorean court to produce and preserve concrete historical data on stone inscriptions as in previous stage.
 What were left are legends and stories that were passed on through popular folklore and maintained through the care of Buddhist temples.
-Conforming to the fall of Angkor, the chronicle appears to indicate that Angkor's next rulers were not from the last court of Srindravarman, nor were they from any previous Angkorian courts.
-Theirs legendary past, as provided by the chronicle, do not matched any of the local tradition of the Angkorian era but are proved to be from Burma.
+Conforming to the fall of Angkor, the chronicle appears to indicate that Angkor's next rulers were neither from the last court of Srindravarman, nor were they from any previous Angkorean courts.
+Theirs legendary past, as provided by the chronicle, do not match any of the local tradition of the Angkorean era but are proved to be from Burma.
 As we shall see, the Glass Palace chronicle' s accounts about the reigns of king Nyaung Sarahan, Anuruddha and later Kyanzittha appears to provide the answer to the identity of the legendary Sweet Cucumber King, Pya Krek and Baksei Chamkrong of the Khmer chronicle (The Ramana Desa: The three Dynasties).
 As we shall see, they came from Pagan to challenge king Srindravarman's reign and drove him into exile.

-The next event concerning the usurpation of king Srindravarman signals the Angkorian court' s last stand and its fall under the control of the Mongols.
-The records of Chou Ta-kuan, even though stating that the Khmer Empire (Chenla) was still rich, contained accounts that Angkor already fell prey to Siam (Sokhodaya) incursion.
+The next event concerning the usurpation of king Srindravarman signals the Angkorean court' s last stand and its fall under the control of the Mongols.
+During his trip to Angkor, Chou Ta-kuan recorded the state of events that through careful analysis convinced us that Angkor already fell one way or the other under the control of the Great Khan.
+Even though stating that the Khmer Empire (Chenla) was still rich, the record is full of indication that Angkor already succumbed under the Mongolian incursion.
 Its status of a Cakravatin Empire was on the other hand never been mentioned.
-Many other accounts in regard to the country's foreign affair with Chinese migrants and neighboring states provide clear indication that Angkor already lost its independence.
-We shall argue that along with Pagan and Champapura, Angkor had already fell under the vassalage of the Mongols.
+Many accounts in regard to the country's foreign affair with Chinese migrants and neighboring states provide clear indication that Angkor already lost its independence.
+We shall argue that along with Pagan and Champapura, Angkor also had fell under the vassalage of the Mongols.

-Among the last records of the Royal Pangsavadra of Nokor Khmer, four story lines about four different legendary figures are portrayed to hint about the post-Angkorian lineage after its fall.
+Among the last records of the Royal Pangsavadra of Nokor Khmer, four story lines about four different legendary figures are portrayed to hint about the post-Angkorean lineage after its fall.
 The first story about the legendary king Ironwood-bat could be associated without doubt to the reign of the usurper king Srindravarman.
-We had argued that his reign marked the final fall of the Angkorian court under Kublai Khan through repetitive incursion by the Mongolian army.
+We had argued that his reign marked the final fall of the Angkorean court under Kublai Khan through repetitive incursion by the Mongolian army.
 In a relentless drive, the Great Khan accomplished his mission by using Champapura and his other allies to bring down Angkor under his control.
-He had done it by interfering into the internal politic of the Angkorian court.
+He had done it by interfering into the internal politic of the Angkorean court.
 The other three stories of the chronicle were, on the other hand, imported from Burmese source and were to represent three different lineage of Burma making their way to Angkor.
-It is an indication that after the reign of King Srindravarman, the Angkorian court was completely dismantled and that the next generation of the Angkorian kings had to be brought from the far away court of Pagan or Ramandesa.
+It is an indication that after the reign of King Srindravarman, the Angkorean court was completely dismantled and that the next generation of the Angkorean kings had to be brought from the far away court of Pagan or Ramandesa.
 Evidences show that this transition might not been done without the support of a new alliance that was formed after the fall of Mongols.
 For one, we had seen that Sokhodaya, during the reign of Ladayaraja, had already broke free from the Tai Pact (Sokhodaya: The decline of Sokhodaya: The reign of Ladayaraja).
 On the other hand, Rajapati or Muang Yang, under the Phukha Dynasty, also freed itself from the control of Mongols thank to the bravery of the three Shan brothers.
-After taking back control of Rajapati, the youngest of the three brothers left to Pinya and established it as his own kingdom (The Fall of Nokor Thom: The Alliance with Pagan: The freeing of Rajapati).
+Through dedication their actions were instrumental in the withdrawal of the Mongols from their controlled territory of Cheng-Mien.
+Evidences also show that they were actually crucial in the next development of both Ramanadesa and the Angkorea court.
 At Angkor, Legends attribute Srindravarman' s rise to fame and power mainly due to his military career.
 In battlefield, he was particularly victorious due to his special weapon, a bat made of ironwood.
-Nicknamed after his weapon as Pogna Ironwood Bat, he won victory over victory and was rising high in power.
+Nicknamed after his weapon as Pogna Ironwood Bat, he won battle over battle and was rising high in power.
 His success soon corrupted him as he decided to usurp the throne of Angkor.
+During his reign, he went on eliminating all rivals through series of massacre.

 There was a person named Ironwood Bat; he usurped the throne and made himself king.
 He asked the court astrologer to foretell his future.
 The astrologer foretold that a man of merit, an unborn baby at the first month of his mother pregnancy, would challenge the king's authority after the birth.